AliRezaJoodi/Electronics_Modules/Drive LCD16x2/README.md

-It's a schematic for **xxx**.
+It's a schematic for **Drive LCD16x2**.
 I tested it for many times and worked great.
 It has included:
 - Pictures (It has included photos of samples I made.)
 - Schematic (It has included schematic file and will open with Altium Designer software.)